-When it comes to Biomedical Waste in the state of Florida there is a lot of information (and mis information) circulating on various sites.
+When it comes to Facts about Biomedical Waste in Cove Springs FL there is a lot of information (and mis information) circulating on various sites.
 It can be hard to sift through it all so I thought I would put together a top list of some of the lessor known facts.

 Did You Know?